0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 7/Ethan Berei - Hardware Security HW 3; Chapter 8 Discussion Questions.md

 Explain what an invasive attack is and what a non-invasive is.
 ```

-When trying to gain potential side-channel access, there are two ways
+When trying to gain potential side-channel access, there are two ways to get a chip’s readings: invasive and non-invasive.
+Non-invasive attacks use environmental conditions

 ## Question 4: SPA and DPA